naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 ## The Interview, explained

+*(feel free to <a href="#hidden_anchor_1">skip this section</a> if you're already familiar)*

 For the uninitiated, these LeetCode interviews are designed to test an engineer's "fundamentals".
 They place a particular emphasis on using less common data structures or algorithms -- stuff most programmers haven't studied since college --  usually paired with a "trick" to make the problem more difficult.
 Here's the breakdown of a typical 1 hour long interview:

 1. The interviewers spend 5-10 minutes introducing themselves, and ask the candidate to do the same
 2. The interviewers may engage in a few behavioral questions, taking ~10-15 minutes.
 This is often skipped or done at the end.
 3. A programmer is presented with a logic / programming problem.
 They are usually given anywhere from 25-50 minutes to:

-   * Understand the problem
-   * Determine the optimal solution (by figuring out the trick, correct data structure, and algorithm)
+   * Analyze the problem and determine the optimal solution (by figuring out the trick, correct data structure, and algorithm)
-   * Write it up on a whiteboard
+   * Write it up on a whiteboard with no errors
-   * Explain their answer to the interviewers, and modify their solution to solve additional constraints by their interviewers
+   * Explain their answer to the interviewers
+   * Modify their solution to solve additional constraints by their interviewers
 4. Interviewers allow anywhere from 0-10 minutes for the programmer to ask the interviewers questions about the company.

+### Why the Interview is structured this way

-Having interviewed a good number of candidates myself, it makes sense what is being tested in each phase of the interview.
+Having interviewed a good number of candidates myself, it's straightforward to understand what's being tested in each phase of the interview.

-The purpose of the introduction and the behavioral questions is to get a sense of culture fit with the candidate.
-Here, interviewers look for answers that present insightful views of a candidate's decision making process, and their ability to communicate / gel with the team.
+The introduction and the behavioral questions are designed to get a sense of culture fit with the candidate.
+Interviewers are trying to break the ice and observe the candidate's ability to communicate / gel with the team.

 Cool, makes sense.
-With the technical portion of the interview, we hope to get enough information to make a judgement on the candidate's:
+With the technical portion of the interview, the interviewers try to get enough signal to judge the candidate's ability to:

-* ability to code in a language of their (or our) choosing,
+* code in a language of their (or our) choosing,
 * analyze and solve a problem
-* demonstrate knowledge of design patterns, testing, and clean code architecture
+* demonstrate knowledge of data structures, algorithms, testing, and coding best practices
-* familiarity with data structures, algorithms of the problem
-* technical communication skills and coach-ability if they are stuck
+* communicate their technical thought process effectively
+* work under pressure

-And the last part of the interview is designed to give the candidate some time to ask us questions so the interviewer can pitch the company favorably to them (aka make them drink the Kool-aid).
+The last part of the interview is for giving the candidate some time to ask questions so the interviewer can pitch the company favorably to them (aka make them drink the Kool-aid).

-Now, imagine a candidate doing this 2-6 times in the process of interviewing with 1 company.
-You may be thinking, "that's not so bad", but consider this: my last interviewing period lasted about 4 months, and I had repeated this process with 30 companies.
-That's a **lot** of interviews, all following the same routine.
+A candidate will have to do this anywhere from 2-6 times for just 1 company.
+You may be thinking, "that's not so bad", but consider this: my last interviewing cycle lasted around 4 months, and I had repeated this process with 30 companies.
+That's a **lot** of interviews (not counting practice interviews), all following the same routine.

+<div id="hidden-anchor-1"></div>

 ![A screenshot of my most recent interview cycle](/media/job-prospects-screenshot.png "C's get Degrees, amirite hahaha? *nudge nudge*")

 *A screenshot of my most recent interview cycle*

-With every rejection, I felt a sting of pride -- I *knew* I was good, but I struggled with these interviews because I couldn't solve every variant of these problems fast enough.

-Interviewing with so many companies, however, provided me a wealth of data points: I could observe the nuances and differences in the interviewing styles.
-Some companies have much better interview processes than others.
-But before we jump into potential alternatives, let's break down this interview type into its individual components, so we can understand the motivations for why we continue this practice.
+Interviewing with so many companies, however, provided me a wealth of data points: I could observe the different strategies companies employed.
+Not every company copied each other -- some companies gave much better interviews than others.
+But before we discuss some of the approaches that worked really well, let's understand why we continue to administer LeetCode interviews for candidates.

 ## What are the benefits of LeetCode Interviews?